Job Location: Brantford

 - NVCI and ASIST certification an asset

-- Knowledge of DBT, CBT, SNAP, and FASD are an asset.
+- Knowledge of DBT and CBT an asset.

-- Valid First Aid and CPR (an asset)
+- Current police check, including vulnerable screening valid First Aid and CPR (an asset)

 - Strong organizational, problem solving and decision making skills